Using the Facility

 - If you have not been trained to run the cytometers, or if you need assay-specific instruction, make an Assisted Benchtop appointment.
 Email us about experimental design, fluorochrome selection, and appropriate instrumentation.

 - DO NOT make a self-run appointment for any cytometer until you are able to operate the instruments independently.

-If you encounter scheduling difficulties or problems finding appropriate times for your experiments, always contact the staff.
+If you encounter scheduling difficulties or problems finding appropriate times for your experiments, always contact Flow Lab staff.
 We can help.

 - The Flow Lab is staffed from 8am-6pm Monday through Friday.
 We will accommodate requests after hours only if arrangements are made well in advance.